Cleveland Clinic logo

 Prognathism

 Prognathism is a protrusion of your upper jaw, lower jaw or both.
-This condition may be inherited, or it could be caused by an underlying health condition.
+This condition may be inherited, or an underlying health condition could cause it.
 Treatment involves a combination of corrective jaw surgery and orthodontics.

-Prognathism is a protrusion of the lower jaw.
+Prognathism is a protrusion of your lower or upper jaw.

 Advertisement